 1900: Today marked the opening of the “Second Triennial Convention of the Council of Jewish Women in Cleveland, OH.

 1900: Birthdate of Slonim, Poland, native Jehoshua Alouf, the Polish gymnast and organizer of the “first five World Maccabiah Games who “served as director of the Israel department of physical education from 1953 to 1957.”

 1900: In London, the “Jewish Study Society,” which had been “formed as a result of the visit of the delegates of the Council of Jewish Women in London” met for the first time today.

 1900: In Philadelphia, PA Joseph and Eva Biberman gave birth to screenwriter and director Herbert J. Biberman who was one of the Hollywood Ten.

-1901: Birthdate of master bridge player, Charles Goren.
-The Philadelphia born lawyer probably did more to popularize the game bridge than did any other single American.
+1901: Birthdate of master bridge player, Charles Goren, the Philadelphia born lawyer who probably did more to popularize the game bridge than did any other single American.

 1901: Henry Mayer Goldfogle began serving as a member of the U.S. House of Representatives from New York’s 9th Congressional District.

 1903: Edmund H. Hinshaw, who in 1906 attended a mass meeting at Belasco’s Theatre in Washington, D.C which was a protest against the atrocities begin committed against the Jews of Russia began his service as a Member of the U.S. House of Representatives from Nebraska’s 4th District today.